lilianweng/lil-log/_posts/2018-06-24-attention-attention.md

 {: style="width: 65%;" class="center"}
 *Fig. 2.
 One word "attends" to other words in the same sentence differently.*

-In a nutshell, attention in the deep learning can be broadly interpreted as a vector of importance weights: in order to predict or infer one element, such as a pixel in an image or a word in a sentence, we estimate using the attention vector how strongly it is correlated with (or "*attends to*" as you may have read in many papers) other elements and take the sum of their values weighted by the attention vector as the approximation of the target.
+In a nutshell, attention in deep learning can be broadly interpreted as a vector of importance weights: in order to predict or infer one element, such as a pixel in an image or a word in a sentence, we estimate using the attention vector how strongly it is correlated with (or "*attends to*" as you may have read in many papers) other elements and take the sum of their values weighted by the attention vector as the approximation of the target.